 Poor communication between healthcare staff not only has the ability to affect the patient experience, but it can attribute to a financial loss at various facilities and negatively affect workplace morale.

 Are there any obvious gaps in your communication that result in mistakes?
 Take detailed inventory of what works and what doesn’t.

 Once you’ve assessed your communication, it’s time to ask for feedback and create an internal communications strategy.
 A great example of good communication is allowing your staff to have a voice, listen to their feedback, and make appropriate changes.
 If you want to improve communication, you must be willing to listen.

 As long as you ensure your communication remains confidential and secure, you may be able to eliminate some unnecessary steps, which often end up causing confusion or are time-consuming to navigate.
-The bulk of communication can be stored in one simple interface that doesn’t involve email.
-Which leads to our next point...
+The bulk of your communication can happen in one simple, mobile-friendly interface that doesn’t even involve email.

 Since healthcare workers aren’t huge fans of email, encourage top-down, bottom-up, and peer-to-peer communication via a HIPAA-compliant mobile team communication app.
 If you’re worried about professionalism, establishing a Code of Conduct and BYOD (bring your own device) policy will keep your expectations clear without worrying about issues like time management.

-, it only seems natural to encourage its use at a professional level for real-time messaging.
+In an age of technology where roughly three-quarters of American adults own and use a smartphone, it's only natural to encourage its use at a professional level for real-time messaging.
 (Let’s face it, almost every employee is using their mobile phone anyways.)

-Similar to what we mentioned above, when you give every employee a voice and value their input, the communication between your staff is likely to improve.
-While you may work in an office and do minimal traveling from one facility to the next, another member of your staff may travel so much that their car becomes a home office.
+Similar to what we mentioned above, when you give every employee a voice and value their input, the communication between your staff will improve.
+While you may work in an office and do minimal traveling from one facility to the next, another member of your staff may travel so much that their car doubles as a home office.